lambdastack/lambdastack/docs/home/howto/PREREQUISITES.md

 ### Note about proxies

-To run LScli behind a proxy, environment variables need to be set.
+To run LambdaStack behind a proxy, environment variables need to be set.

 When running a development container (upper and lowercase are needed because of an issue with the Ansible dependency):